Lombard cuisine: Desserts

-Other famous sweets of the region are Cremona nougat (turòon), according to the legend created by local confectioners for the wedding of Francesco Sforza and Bianca Maria Visconti, and amaretti di Saronno, crispy cookies made of almonds, albumen and armelline.
+Other famous sweets of the region are Cremona nougat (turòon), according to the legend created by local confectioners for the wedding of Francesco Sforza and Bianca Maria Visconti, and amaretti di Saronno, crispy cookies made of almonds, egg white and armelline.
 Probably influenced by Piedmontese confectionery are baci di Cremona, similar to baci di dama but with a crispy cookie made of hazelnut flour, and baci del Signore di Pavia, more flattened, filled with orange marmalade and half covered with melted chocolate.
-Among other cookies we have offelle di Parona, sometimes prepared with rice flour, mostaccini, a Cremonese cookie prepared with the addition of, among other spices, clove, mace, coriander and star anise, biscottini di Prosto, a cookie with a high content of butter cooked twice in the oven typical of Valchiavenna.
+Among other cookies, we have offelle di Parona, sometimes prepared with rice flour, mostaccini, a Cremonese cookie prepared with the addition of, among other spices, clove, mace, coriander and star anise, biscottini di Prosto, a cookie with a high content of butter cooked twice in the oven typical of Valchiavenna.

-In the area of the low plain there are a famous series of cakes: the Mantuan torta delle rose, so called because it is made up of various forms of rolled dough, the Anello di Monaco, a sort of high doughnut made of leavened dough covered with icing, and the sbrisolona cake, a cake made of yellow flour and almonds which is particularly crumbly, and its similar Lodi cake tortionata, prepared with white flour instead of yellow.
+In the area of the low plain, there are a famous series of cakes: the Mantuan torta delle rose, so called because it is made up of various forms of rolled dough, the Anello di Monaco, a sort of high doughnut made of leavened dough covered with icing, and the sbrisolona cake, a cake made of yellow flour and almonds which is particularly crumbly, and its similar Lodi cake tortionata, prepared with white flour instead of yellow.

-From Cremona are spongarda, a cake filled with dried fruit, and torta bertolina, made with strawberry grapes, and finally torta del Paradiso from Pavia.
+From Cremona are spongarda, a cake filled with dried fruit, and torta Bertolina, made with strawberry grapes, and finally torta del Paradiso from Pavia.
 Sweet version of the famous dish from Bergamo is polenta e osei, made with sweet polenta covered with yellow almond paste decorated with chocolate birds or marzipan.

-Typical of western Lombardy are brutti e buoni from Gavirate, sweets made of almonds and hazelnuts, chiaro di Luna from Paullo, the torta paesana from Brianza, made of cocoa, milk and stale bread, created to reuse bread left over from meals.
-Prepared with maize flour are Amor polenta, from Varese, and pan meino (Pan de mej), a sort of small sweet focaccia flavored with elder flowers.
+Typical of western Lombardy are brutti ma buoni from Gavirate, sweets made of almonds and hazelnuts, chiaro di Luna from Paullo, the torta paesana from Brianza, made of cocoa, milk and stale bread, created to reuse bread left over from meals.
+Prepared with maize flour are Amor polenta, from Varese, and pan meino (pan de mej), a sort of small sweet focaccia flavored with elder flowers.